rdonn70/digital_window/README.md

 # How It Works
 1. A webcam captures the user's face.
-2. MediaPipe detects facial landmarks and estimates head position.
+2. MediaPipe detects face landmarks and roughly estimates the viewer's head position.
-3. The head position is streamed to Unity using UDP (on port 5005).
+3. The head position data is streamed to Unity using UDP (on port 5005).
-4. Unity modifies the camera projection matrix using off-axis projection.
+4. Unity modifies the camera projection matrix using cleaned up head position data.
 5. The rendered scene updates perspective based on the viewer's head movement.

 # Running from Build (recommended)